Cura : Care Beyond Boundaries Logo

 • Temporary sensitivity to cold, heat or chewing

-• Gum irritation near the margin
+• Gum irritation near the restoration margin

 Less Common Risks